rwos/rpterm/README.md

   (instead of just a small IO part)
 * the untyped nature of byte streams in unix makes interpreting them a fiddly, and ultimately buggy, balancing act
-* it's unclear weather inline UI code (via escape codes) is a good idea at all
+* it's unclear whether inline UI code (via escape codes) is a good idea at all

 ## Author and License